 After I embraced the office of apostle, my life took a new turn.
 I was driven to pray even more in the Spirit, and I was instructed by Yahweh to give myself to preaching without studying the Bible.
 I had to step out from under the taxing burden of religion, oftentimes finding myself in the desert, separated from the crowd, eventually walking away from peer relationships that were fruitless, because, Holy Spirit said, they say and do not do.

-Through all the changes and revelations and teachings, the ups and downs and highs and lows, the victories won and the battles lost, I have remained a man committed to the will and purpose of Yahweh.
-Because of that commitment, across this nation and around the world, a new generation of people are being changed from glory to glory, becoming the habitation of the glory of Yahweh.
-Thousands of lives have been changed through this ministry; the poor have heard the gospel, the broken-hearted have been healed, captives have been set free, and the fatherless have found a father.
+Over the past 60+ years, through changes and revelations and teachings, ups and downs and highs and lows, victories won and battles lost, Nolan and Shirley Ball remained committed to the will and purpose of Yahweh.
+Because of that commitment, a new generation of people have been and are being changed from glory to glory, becoming the habitation of the glory of Yahweh.
+From Angel City to Panama City, literally thousands of lives have been changed through their life and ministry.